thunderbird89/esf/air.md

 ## Aurora
 The Aurora high-speed attack drone is made to be invulnerable to anti-air defenses by virtue of its astonishing speed.
 Four high-performance plasma engines can accelerate the "flying wing" drone to speeds where the compression heating of the air alone creates a plasma sheath around the unit, and its dedicated high-performance AI allows it to avoid any incoming attacks.
-Notably, the Aurora is not built for stealth - considering the plasma sheath created by atmospheric heating renders stealth moot - nor does it feature the modular architecture common to Federation units, being focused solely on overwhelmingly fast and precise strikes.
+Notably, the Aurora is *not* stealthy - considering the plasma sheath created by atmospheric heating renders stealth moot - nor does it feature the modular architecture common to Federation units, being focused solely on overwhelmingly fast and precise strikes.
+When in flight, the Aurora's path is marked by a faintly luminous trail of cooling plasma, often visible in the night sky.

-The Aurora utilizes the _Stiletto fast missile_ as its only armament.
+The Aurora utilizes the _Stiletto fast missile_ as its *only* armament.
 The Stiletto uses another plasma engine to accelerate rapidly to Mach 15 on launch, covering the distance to its target almost immediately.
 Its armored tip allows it to penetrate reinforced structures by virtue of its sheer speed and detonate its warhead inside for maximum destruction.

 During its missions, the Aurora travels at post-hypersonic speeds to its target area, where it deploys air brakes to momentarily slow down to app.
 Mach 5.
 It opens its five missile bays, each with a dedicated high-resolution targeting radar; finds and lights it targets, and fires the five Stiletto missiles.
 Once the missiles impact and detonate, the Aurora scans the target areas to verify damage or destruction of its targtes before retracting its air brakes and accelerating back to high-speed egress.
 The actual strikes usually occur in under 30 seconds, from deployment of the air brakes to their retraction.